ACK alert management

 - key: CMS_ESCALATIONS_CRITICAL_Times

-value: '3' # Triggers an alert if the metric exceeds the threshold 3 consecutive times.
+value: '3' # An alert is triggered if the threshold is exceeded 3 consecutive times.

-- key: CMS_RULE_SILENCE_SEC # Silence period in seconds after the first alert is sent.
+- key: CMS_RULE_SILENCE_SEC # The silence period after the first alert is reported.

 value: '900'

-You can use rules.thresholds (see the table below for parameters) to customize alert thresholds.
-For example, in the preceding sample configuration, an alert notification is triggered when the cluster node CPU utilization exceeds 85%, the threshold is met three consecutive times, and more than 900 seconds have passed since the last alert.
+Use rules.thresholds to customize alert thresholds.
+For example, the preceding configuration triggers an alert when a node's CPU utilization exceeds 85% three consecutive times and more than 900 seconds have passed since the last alert.

 Parameter